-At Ecologic Institute, Stephen Bell works on the project Preventing and Remediating degradation of soils in Europe through Land Care (RECARE), funded by the European Commission's Seventh Framework Programme (FP7).
-Specifically, he supports Ecologic Institute in delivering an integrated impact assessment of European and national soil and land use-related policies and providing recommendations for improving policy coherence and synergies.
-Stephen Bell is also involved with the project Updated Inventory and Assessment of Soil Protection Policy Instruments in EU Member States which aims to review and categorize existing soil policy instruments in the EU in order to identify gaps in soil protection and support further policy action.
+At Ecologic Institute, Stephen Bell worked on the project Preventing and Remediating degradation of soils in Europe through Land Care (RECARE), funded by the European Commission's Seventh Framework Programme (FP7).
+Specifically, he supported Ecologic Institute in delivering an integrated impact assessment of European and national soil and land use-related policies and providing recommendations for improving policy coherence and synergies.
+Stephen Bell was also involved with the project Updated Inventory and Assessment of Soil Protection Policy Instruments in EU Member States which aims to review and categorize existing soil policy instruments in the EU in order to identify gaps in soil protection and support further policy action.

 Prior to joining Ecologic Institute, Stephen Bell worked as a researcher at the Austrian Institute of Technology where he conducted soil and biochar laboratory batch experiments as part of the federally funded project Copper stabilization in vineyard soils (KUSTAW).
 He performed full chemical and physical characterizations of soil samples and explored the copper immobilization potential of a wood-based biochar.
 Most recently, Stephen Bell worked at the Ontario Co-operative Association, the provincial trade association of co-operative businesses and credit unions, as the Director of the Co-operative Young Leaders youth education and leadership development program.
 He has also held several positions within the outdoor education system of the Toronto District School Board.